 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, utensils and equipment needed, and enough workspace.
 This will make the process so much easier.

 - Make ahead tart shells: you can bake them up to 2 days before and keep them in an airtight container.
 Or have the tart pans lined with the dough, prick them with a fork and freeze for several days before baking them.
-Bake them with enough time for them to cool completely before assembling the dessert.
+Bake them for enough time to cool completely before assembling the dessert.

 - The whipped cream can be kept refrigerated and covered for a day before assembly.
 The cream thickens when refrigerated, so take that into account if making it ahead of time and don't whip it too stiff.